werf/werf/docs/_includes/cli/werf_run.md

       --dir='':
             Change to the specified directory to find werf.yaml config --docker-config='':
             Specify docker config directory path.
-WERF_DOCKER_CONFIG or DOCKER_CONFIG or ~/.docker will be used by default (in the order of priority).
+Default WERF_DOCKER_CONFIG or DOCKER_CONFIG or ~/.docker (in the order of priority).
             Command needs granted permissions to read and pull images from the specified stages storage.
       --docker-options='':